How to Revive a Dying Fiddle-Leaf Fig

 • Watering too often.

-• The fiddle leaf fig could also be in a decorative outer pot which does not have drainage holes in the base and causes excess water to pool around the roots.
+• The fiddle leaf fig could also be in a decorative outer pot, which does not have drainage holes in the base and causes excess water to pool around the roots.

 • Ensure that the top 2 inches of the potting soil dries out between each bout of watering.
-This style of watering replicates the typical moisture conditions of the fiddle leaf fig’s well draining soil in its native environment and mitigates the risk of root rot.
+This style of watering replicates the typical moisture conditions of the fiddle leaf fig’s well-draining soil in its native environment and mitigates the risk of root rot.

 A better option is to propagate any remaining healthy leaves from a cutting.
-Fiddle leaf figs are relatively easy to propagate and it may be the only way to save your plant if it has extensive root rot.
+Fiddle leaf figs are relatively easy to propagate, and it may be the only way to save your plant if it has extensive root rot.

 Watch this helpful YouTube video for a visual guide on how to propagate fiddle leaf figs:

-Fiddle Leaf Fig Dying After Repotting
+Why is My Fiddle Leaf Fig Dying After Repotting?

 • Symptoms.
 Fiddle leaf fig leaves drooping or losing all its leaves after repotting.